Why conventional approaches only go so far

 Hypnotherapy has shown strong results for:

 It tends to be less effective as a standalone treatment for anxiety rooted in active, ongoing trauma or situations that have not yet been resolved.
 In those cases, it works best as part of a broader therapeutic approach.
+For more information, explore our hypnotherapy services, our dedicated anxiety & stress relief programme, and online sessions.

 What to expect in sessions

-The first session typically focuses on understanding the anxiety — its triggers, history, physical sensations, and the thoughts that accompany it.
+The first session typically focuses on understanding the anxiety: its triggers, history, physical sensations, and the thoughts that accompany it.
 The hypnotherapy itself usually begins in the second session once there is a clear map of the terrain.

 During the session you remain fully conscious and in control.
 Hypnosis is not sleep, and you cannot be made to do or say anything you would not choose to.
-The experience is typically one of deep relaxation combined with heightened inner focus — more like a vivid daydream than a blackout.
+The experience is typically one of deep relaxation combined with heightened inner focus, more like a vivid daydream than a blackout.

 After the session, there is often a period of integration where the changes continue to settle.
 Some people notice a shift immediately.
 For others the change is more gradual, revealing itself over days or weeks as they encounter situations that would previously have triggered anxiety.